Rep. Nadler: Robert Mueller wants to testify to Congress — but in private

 Special counsel Robert Mueller has expressed interest in giving private testimony to Congress about his two-year investigation into Russian interference with the 2016 presidential election.

-Mueller has told House Judiciary Committee Chairman Jerrold Nadler that he would prefer to make a public opening statement, but leave his testimony behind closed doors, Nadler said on "The Rachel Maddow Show" Thursday night.
+Mueller has told House Judiciary Committee Chairman Jerrold Nadler that he is willing to make a public opening statement, but leave his testimony behind closed doors, Nadler said on "The Rachel Maddow Show" Thursday night.

 Nadler, D-N.Y., has made repeated efforts for Mueller to speak in front of Congress.
 If Mueller did proceed with private testimony on his report, the public would get a transcript, Nadler said.